Diesel founder taken aback by race for young designers

 "Fashion is like soccer, only champions make a difference," said the tattooed 58-year-old entrepreneur as he sat in the showroom of one of his brands, Maison Martin Margiela, in a converted 19th century convent in Paris.

 Earlier this month, two fledgling British fashion brands Rosso had been following for more than two years, J.W.
-Anderson and Nicholas Kirkwood, were taken over by LVMH (LVMH.PA), the industry leader.
+Anderson and Nicholas Kirkwood, were taken over by LVMH, the industry leader.

 "We also considered investing in them but we never expected LVMH to move so quickly," Rosso told Reuters before the Margiela show at Paris Fashion Week.